simp/simp-doc/docs/user_guide/Logstash.rst

-Then, ensure that a file called 'elasticsearch.yaml' is present in the /etc/puppet/hieradata/hostgroups directory and contains the following content.
+Then, ensure that a file called 'elasticsearch.yaml' is present in the
+.. only:: not simp_4

+  /etc/puppet/environments/simp/hieradata/hostgroups directory and contains the following

+.. only:: simp_4

+  /etc/puppet/hieradata/hostgroups directory and contains the following

+content.

 .. code-block:: Ruby